Years 9, 10 and 11

 - Careers talks in Houses given by outside speakers.

 - Higher Education and Careers Conference.
 This takes place at the beginning of March here at Ampleforth.
-Over 55 institutions and courses are represented.
+Over 55 institutions and organisations are represented.
 Students choose to attend four seminars on subjects such as Getting into Medicine, Engineering, Why Manchester?
 Admissions tests at Oxford, Careers in Fashion, Careers with PwC.

 - University Open Days.
 Students may attend two university open days per academic year.

 - UCAS morning.
 Students learn about applying to university and writing personal statements.

 - Sixth Form Journal.
 This is a journal designed to be completed in tutorials.
 Its purpose is to help students reflect upon their academic work and co-curricular activities with a view to supporting the decision making process regarding Higher Education and careers.

 - Work experience.
 This is encouraged during the last week of the summer term for those not involved in one of the service activities, the life skills course or the media workshop.
 Students are asked to organise it themselves through friends, family and contacts.

 - Networking.
 In the Summer Term, several Old Amplefordians come to Ampleforth to take part in a networking event in which Year 12 students find out first- hand about careers that are of interest to them.